royalapplications/docs/src/r2021/royalts/reference/connections/terminal-putty.md

 ### Log File Options
 #### Log File Name
 The log file name can contain &Y, &M, &D for date, &T for time, and &H for host name.
 If you leave the log file name blank, Royal TS will generate a file name based on the connection name and the time stamp.
+[Replacement tokens](xref:royalts_advanced_tokens) are supported.

 #### Path
 Specify a path where all the log files are saved.
 Each log file will be named automatically based on the connection name and the time stamp.